SupeRuier/awesome-active-learning/contents/practical_considerations.md

 - Evolving multi-user fuzzy classifier systems integrating human uncertainty and expert knowledge [2022, Information Sciences]
 - Active Learning with Weak Annotations for Gaussian Processes [2022]
 - Improved Adaptive Algorithm for Scalable Active Learning with Weak Labeler [2022]
+- ActiveLab: Active Learning with Re-Labeling by Multiple Annotators [2023]

 # The considerations of the scale